LG Xenon (GR500)

 The LG GR500 (LG Xenon) is a mobile phone manufactured by LG Electronics, which features a touch screen and QWERTY keyboard on AT&T's 3G network.
 It was released April, 2009, compared to 2007 for the first iPhone and 2008 for the first Android phone.
 It offers a flash for the 2.0 mega pixel camera, GPS, multi tasking, a menu or favorite contacts, and a microSD slot for music, pictures, and video.
 Voice dialing and video share are among the features on this phone.
 Newer models of the phone also include a front-facing camera for video chat, that is incapable of recording video or pictures.
 The LG Xenon does not have Wi-Fi capability.

 Design

 The LG Xenon comes in black, blue, red, and purple.
 It runs on an OS similar to its predecessor the LG Vu, and has a slide out QWERTY keyboard and resistive touch screen.
 Its keyboard has dedicated buttons for text and email messages.
 When opened, the phone is viewed in a wider aspect than when closed.
 A lock button on the right side allows the phone to be used while it is not open.
 The default themes are white with blue outlining, and black with red outlining.

+In popular culture

+In the 2011 romantic comedy Crazy, Stupid, Love, extreme close-ups of Robbie Weaver's blue LG Xenon in horizontal mode are repeatedly used to show him sending text messages to his crush.